isabella232/ios-call-your-tennis-friends/README.md

 # Build a Tennis App to Call your Tennis Friends from Global Tennis Network

 In this tutorial, you will learn how to create an app that calls friends from you [Global Tennis Network](https://www.globaltennisnetwork.com) profile.
+Tennis players everywhere will know how important it is to find a good hitting partner.
+This feature will help a tennis player reach out to a player who they know through Global Tennis Network.
+This makes it easier for people to squeeze a bit of tennis into their schedule at a short notice.
+Just call up a buddy and meet at a court!
+There's no need for users to exchange phone numbers, as we'll be using Sinch [app-to-app calling](https://www.sinch.com/products/voice-api/app-to-app-calling/).

 To get the most out of this tutorial, you will need to be familiar with the following topics:

 * XCode
 * Objective-C